Run for Office FAQs

 Check with your town clerk about vacancies: many appointed positions are likely vacant in your town, and serving in an appointed office is a great way to apply your professional or personal skills to serve your community.

-• State Representative: State Representatives are up for election again in November 2024.
-The filing deadline to run for State Representative is Wednesday, June 5th through Friday, June 14th.
+State Representative: State Representatives are up for election again in November 2026.
+The filing deadlines typically take place in early June of that year.

 Town Office: Filing deadlines for the Town Elections in New Hampshire typically run from late January through early February.
 Town elections occur every March and April.
-Stay tuned for updates for 2025!
+The filing deadline to run for office in a town with a March election in 2025 is Wednesday, January 22nd through Friday, January 31st.

 City Office: Cities in New Hampshire (officially the 13 communities of Berlin, Claremont, Concord, Dover, Franklin, Keene, Laconia, Lebanon, Manchester, Nashua, Portsmouth, Rochester and Somersworth) hold their elections in fall 2025, with filing deadlines in late summer 2025.
 Check with us or your city clerk for specific deadlines.

-• Town Meeting Day is the quintessential New Hampshire political tradition!
+Town Meeting Day is the quintessential New Hampshire political tradition!

-Residents of New Hampshire’s 13 cities have a different election cycle: cities elect their local officials every other fall, with the next election in fall 2025.
+Residents of New Hampshire’s 13 cities have a different election cycle: cities typically elect their local officials every other fall, with the next election in fall 2025.

-• Scroll down to sign up for our next info session, book a call with our team, or contact us to nominate a neighbor or friend who you think would make an excellent representative of their community’s needs.
+Visit our “Run for Office” page to sign up for our next info session, book a call with our team, or contact us to nominate a neighbor or friend who you think would make an excellent representative of their community’s needs.

 Serving in a local or state office is one the best ways you can have a direct, positive impact on your community and we are here to help you!

-• 603 Forward is a local, independent nonprofit organization operating across New Hampshire.
+603 Forward is a local, independent nonprofit organization operating across New Hampshire.

 We educate, engage, and activate working-age adults to drive pro-next-generation policy change.
 An essential part of this work is to coach young leaders about why and how to run for office or seek appointed office to build a state where young people - and all our neighbors - can thrive.